Emotiv/cortex-example/mobile/README.md

 Not available yet.

 ## Try EMOTIV App
 - Open EMOTIV App, accept all permission requests.
-Make sure Bluetooth service & Location service are turned on, EMOTIV App needs these services to work with headsets.
+Make sure Bluetooth service & Location service on Android or Bluetooth service on iOS are turned, EMOTIV App needs these services to work with headsets.
 - Log in using your Emotiv account.
 You are on the page of "Available Devices".
 - Turn on your Emotiv headset, wait for the headset to show up.
 	- *Note: If you don't see the headset after 30s, you can try to turn it off then on again.*